codefordenver/CWBN/README.md

 ## Running
 To start a web server for the application, run:

-_If you aren't running your redis server start it with `redis-server`_
+_If you aren't running your redis server, you'll need to.
+Start it with `redis-server`_

 - `lein run`
 - `lein figwheel` (can be started from a separate terminal)